Ryujj1n/test/README.md

 ## Backend (Java)
 ### Required Tasks

-- Implement functionality to read the JSON files.
 - Use the TODO statements in the Java code to complete missing features.
 - Ensure that all unit tests pass.
 You can add additional tests if necessary.